AvaTrade is an online broker for trading Forex, CFDs on stocks, metals, energies, indices, bonds, and ETFs with no commission fees.

 Supply this information and then click the blue arrow button at the end of the form to go to the next page of the registration.

-Step 4: Now you will be asked to complete some personal information about your income and CFDs trading experience.
+Step 4: Provide some personal information about your income and CFDs trading experience.

 Next, check the box to confirm you understand the nature of trading on this platform and click on the blue arrow button